Skip to main content

 );

-The getStringAssignment function takes three required and one optional input to assign a variation:
+The getStringAssignment function takes four inputs to assign a variation:

 • defaultValue - The value that will be returned if no allocation matches the subject, if the flag is not enabled, if getStringAssignment is invoked before the SDK has finished initializing, or if the SDK was not able to retrieve the flag configuration.
 Its type must match the get<Type>Assignment call.